argomod/TextStroke/README.md

 # Text Stroke in SwiftUI
 Text Stroke is a view modifier that adds a stroke to text in SwiftUI.

-*Only works with a stroke width less than the thickness of the font *
+*Only works with a stroke width less than the thickness of the font.*

 **All feedback welcome.**